Mommessin

 How long should I decant this powerful Grand Cru?

 Two full hours in 2026.
+The 2010 Clos de Tart retains formidable tannin structure (level 7) and vivid acidity - it is at the beginning of its peak, not yet fully open.
 Extended decanting is essential to soften the structure and allow the complex aromatic profile to emerge.
 Pour into a wide-bowled decanter, allow two hours, and continue to assess in the glass as it opens further over dinner.
 Post-2030 one hour of decanting will likely suffice as the wine becomes more expressive with age.

 What food pairs best with such a structured, concentrated Clos de Tart?